originphp/website/source/docs/upgrade.md

 ### BaseObject

 The `BaseObject` class has been moved to the `Core` folder, so if you have used this then you will need to change the namespace.

+## Changelog

+If you have used any internal features then check the [CHANGELOG](https://github.com/originphp/framework/blob/master/CHANGELOG.md).